mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 TODO: show a diff of this

 In this case, point out that the author needs to rename the function from `ValidateAndSerialize` to just `Serialize`.
-They haven't touched the line containing the function signature, but their changes caused the line to become incorrect.
+They haven't touched the line containing the function signature, but they still caused the line to become incorrect.

 I softly break this rule if I don't have many notes, but I notice an easy fix just out of scope.
 In these cases, I make it clear that the author can ignore the note if they please.